Whiting in Portage County, Wisconsin — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in these topic lists: Industry & Commerce • Settlements & Settlers.
 A significant historical year for this entry is 1852.

 Location.
 44° 29.559′ N, 89° 33.386′ W. Marker is in Whiting, Wisconsin, in Portage County.
-Marker can be reached from Water Street (County Highway HH) 0.1 miles west of Post Road (Business Highway 51), on the left when traveling west.
+It can be reached from Water Street (County Highway HH) 0.1 miles west of Post Road (Business Highway 51), on the left when traveling west.
 Marker is in Lower Whiting Park.
 Touch for map.
 Marker is in this post office area: Stevens Point WI 54481, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The Historic Southside Railroad Complex of Stevens Point (approx. 1.7 miles away); Engine 2713 Controls and Operation (approx. 1.7 miles away); Veterans World War I Memorial (approx. 1.7 miles away); WWI Memorial (approx. 1.7 miles away); Stevens Point Women's Club (approx. 1.7 miles away); Casimir Pulaski (approx. 2.1 miles away); Portage County & the Polish Army (approx. 2.1 miles away); American Legion War Monument (approx. 2.1 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: The Historic Southside Railroad Complex of Stevens Point (approx. 1.7 miles away); Engine 2713 Controls and Operation (approx. 1.7 miles away); Veterans World War I Memorial (approx. 1.7 miles away); WWI Memorial (approx. 1.7 miles away); Stevens Point Women's Club (approx. 1.7 miles away); Casimir Pulaski (approx. 2.1 miles away); Portage County & the Polish Army (approx. 2.1 miles away); American Legion War Monument (approx. 2.1 miles away).

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on December 26, 2023.
 It was originally submitted on July 18, 2009, by Keith L of Wisconsin Rapids, Wisconsin.
-This page has been viewed 772 times since then and 53 times this year.
+This page has been viewed 1,301 times since then and 42 times this year.
 Photos: 1, 2. submitted on July 18, 2009, by Keith L of Wisconsin Rapids, Wisconsin. • Craig Swain was the editor who published this page.